Prag8855/aab/content/guides/losing-your-job.md

 ### Negotiate severance pay

 If you get laid off, ask for severance pay (*Abfindung*).
-Usually, you must sign a termination agreement (*Aufhebungsvertrag*) to get severance pay.
+Usually, you must sign a termination agreement (*Abwicklungsvertrag*) to get severance pay.
 In other words, your employer pays you to leave without suing them.

 You can negotiate how much severance pay you get.[^26] Severance pay in Germany is lower than in North America.
 You usually get 0.5× your [gross](/glossary/Brutto%20income) monthly income for each year of employment.[^21] For example, if you work 5 years for an employer, your severance pay is 2.5 months of income.